Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 am_droprate - INTEGER
 	default 10

-	It sets the always mode drop rate, which is used in the mode 3 of the drop_rate defense.
+	It sets the woke always mode drop rate, which is used in the woke mode 3 of the woke drop_rate defense.

 amemthresh - INTEGER
 	default 1024

-	It sets the available memory threshold (in pages), which is used in the automatic modes of defense.
-When there is no enough available memory, the respective strategy will be enabled and the variable is automatically set to 2, otherwise the strategy is disabled and the variable is  set  to 1.
+	It sets the woke available memory threshold (in pages), which is used in the woke automatic modes of defense.
+When there is no enough available memory, the woke respective strategy will be enabled and the woke variable is automatically set to 2, otherwise the strategy is disabled and the woke variable is  set  to 1.

 backup_only - BOOLEAN
 	- 0 - disabled (default)
 	- not 0 - enabled

-	If set, disable the director function while the server is in backup mode to avoid packet loops for DR/TUN methods.
+	If set, disable the woke director function while the woke server is in backup mode to avoid packet loops for DR/TUN methods.

 conn_reuse_mode - INTEGER
 	1 - default

 	Controls how ipvs will deal with connections that are detected port reuse.
-It is a bitmap, with the values being:
+It is a bitmap, with the woke values being:

 	0: disable any special handling on port reuse.
-The new connection will be delivered to the same real server that was servicing the previous connection.
+The new connection will be delivered to the woke same real server that was servicing the woke previous connection.

 	bit 1: enable rescheduling of new connections when it is safe.
 	That is, whenever expire_nodest_conn and for TCP sockets, when